GSMUTNSR/book_codes/README.md

 .
 The units of spherical harmonics was not standard.
 It has been corrected.
 It was not visible in previous applications.

 .
-The KKNN potential was not working with GSM codes.
-It was also wrongly handled with HF calculations.
+The GSM code was stuck when using the KKNN potential and HF calculations were wrongly handled.
 These options had never been used before.
-  It has been slightly reworked, corrected, and test files have been added.
-The GSM manual has also been modified for that matter.
+KKNN potential use has been corrected and slightly reworked.
+Test files have been added.

 .
 Rms radii functions were not correct with standard HO-SM.
 This option had never been used before.
 It is corrected.

 .
 Errors found in the GSM and GSM-CC hybrid 1D/2D codes (rarely used codes) in proton-neutron configuration print in GSM, use of MSDHF in GSM, observables in GSM-CC.
 They are corrected.

 .
 Error found in GSM-2D with proton-neutron one-jumps put to full or partial storage.
 As it can occur only with Hamiltonian calculated on-the-fly, where proton-neutron one-jumps are also put to on-the-fly in practice, this bug was invisible.
 Added to that, it was inactive when all proton and neutron shells have the same parity, as in test files.

 .
 A bug was found in a+ a~ matrix elements : some values were missing in the output files and a+[p].a~[p] was not appearing on screen.
 It has been corrected.

 .
-There was when reading/writing OBMEs and TBMEs with files.
-It has been corrected and tested.
+There was a bug when copying TBMEs to a file.
+Reading TBMEs was correct.
+The bug has been fixed and input files slightly reworked.

+.
+A few array routine members were not correct when using many-dimensional arrays, which were then never used in that situation.
+It is corrected.

 _ A wrapper to call Coulomb wave functions from a FORTRAN code has been added.